nasa/ExoMiner/README.md

 The current goals of the `ExoMiner` pipeline are:

-1. Perform classification of transit signals;
+1. Perform classification of transit signals into PC/non-PC and Object of Interest (OI)/non-OI;
 2. Validate new exoplanets;
 3. Create an explainability framework that provides SMEs a set of explanations that support the model`s outcome.